anuditverma/anuditverma.github.io/_posts/2015-11-14-worlds-first-webpage.md

 <h4>The World's First Webpage:</h4>
-CERN has preserved and restored machine names, IP addresses to their original state, the first web address- a destination that would reflect the story of the beginnings of the web.
+CERN has preserved and restored machine names, IP addresses to their original state and the first web address- a destination that would reflect the story of the beginnings of the web.

 __Here is the image of the first webpage created, it was accessed through a line-mode browser.__